 Interesting Read: How Many Lawn Mowers Are Sold Annually?

 Gas lawnmowers are heavier than electric and battery-powered models because they hold more fuel, often a gallon or more adds more weight.
 A gas lawn mower has a deck size of 20 inches and can weigh anywhere from 80 to 90 pounds, depending on the type.

 There could be various issues contributing to your increased fuel use, but a heavy mower could be one of them.

 Larger machines require more fuel to operate.
 Even if yours is electric, it may require stronger batteries to keep it running.
 Therefore, I suggest learning more about your lawn mower battery’s voltage to choose the best one for your machine.

 When safety measures are overlooked, riders of riding lawnmowers put themselves in danger.
 Creating and enforcing a training course for riding lawn mower safety, with documented procedures and rules based on manufacturer warnings, would keep workers safer and reduce incidents.

-Based on our research, more than 9,000 American children are treated in hospital emergency rooms annually after being injured by lawn mowers.
+Based on research, more than 9,000 American children are treated in hospital emergency rooms annually after being injured by lawn mowers.
 High-powered lawn mowers could pose a significant risk.

 This function of a riding lawnmower beyond its primary function of mowing grass is one of its greatest advantages.
 But first, determine the maximum weight the machine can pull before attempting to haul anything heavier than a leaf blower or a tree trunk.